List of awards and nominations received by Charli XCX

-Charli XCX is an English singer and songwriter who has received various recognitions including two Grammy Award nominations, a Billboard Music Award, five nominations for the MTV Video Music Awards, four nominations at the MTV Europe Music Awards and a Brit Award nomination.
+Charli XCX is a British singer, songwriter, record producer, actress and DJ who has received numerous accolades throughout her career.
+Her recognitions include three Grammy Awards, three Billboard Music Awards, five Brit Awards, an MTV Video Music Award and nine MTV Europe Music Award nominations.

 She rose to prominence in 2012 with the Icona Pop collaboration "I Love It", the song reached top 10 in United States and Europe and was nominated for Top Dance/Electronic Song at the Billboard Music Awards.
-In 2014 she achieved commercial success with "Fancy", a collaboration with Australian rapper Iggy Azalea, the song received several awards and nominations worldwide including two nominations for the Grammy Awards, Record of the Year and Best Pop Duo/Group Performance, won the Billboard Music Award for Top Rap Song and got four nominations at the 2014 MTV Video Music Awards including Video of the Year and Best Pop Video.
+In 2014 she achieved commercial success with "Fancy", a collaboration with Australian rapper Iggy Azalea, the song received several awards and nominations worldwide including two nominations for the Grammy Awards as Record of the Year and Best Pop Duo/Group Performance, won the Billboard Music Award for Top Rap Song and got four nominations at the 2014 MTV Video Music Awards, including Video of the Year and Best Pop Video.
 The same year she released "Boom Clap", a song for the 2014 romance film The Fault in Our Stars, the track became her first solo top-ten single on the Billboard Hot 100, received a nomination for the MTV Video Music Award for Best New Artist and was one of the ten music videos shortlisted for the Brit Award for British Video of the Year, though it was not one of the five nominees.
-Her breakthrough during the year resulted in nominations for Best New Art and Best Push Act at the MTV Europe Music Awards.
+Her breakthrough during the year resulted in nominations for MTV Europe Music Award for Best New Act and Best Push Act.

 In 2015, she began working alongside producers from the UK collective PC Music developing a more experimental sound and image and achieving critical success with her subsequent projects.
-She released several EPs and mixtapes and received two UK Music Video Award nominations for her 2017 single "Boys" alongside multiple wins and nominations at the NME Awards winning Best British Female Artist in 2016 and Best Track for "Boys" in 2018 and receiving nominations for Best Mixtape for Pop 2 and two for Best British Solo Artist in 2017 and 2018.
+She released several EPs and mixtapes and received two UK Music Video Award nominations for her 2017 single "Boys", alongside multiple wins and nominations at the NME Awards winning Best British Female Artist in 2016 and Best Track for "Boys" in 2018 and receiving nominations for Best Mixtape for Pop 2 and two for Best British Solo Artist in 2017 and 2018.

-In 2019, she released Charli, her third album and the next year she released her fourth one How I'm Feeling Now, both received critical acclaim and the latter was shortlisted for the Mercury Music Prize for Album of the Year.
-In 2020 she was nominated for British Female Solo Artist at the 2020 Brit Awards.
+Her fourth and sixth studio albums How I'm Feeling Now (2020) and Brat (2024) both received critical acclaim and were shortlisted for the Mercury Music Prize for Album of the Year.
+For the latter, she was the most awarded artist at the 2025 Brit Awards, including Artist of the Year and Album of the Year.

-In 2022, she released her most successful album to date, Crash.